danpowell88/home/README.md

 * ~~Turn off fan when on for x time~~ - TO BE TESTED

 #### Pantry
-* Fridge left open notification
+* ~~Fridge left open notification~~ -  TO BE TESTED

 #### Kitchen
 * ~~Migrate dishwasher automation~~
-* Trigger vacuum in kitchen after dishwasher on (?)
+* Trigger vacuum in kitchen after dishwasher on, if tv not on and no one in bed

 #### Media
 * ~~Figure out why lights turn off when chair has presence / power detected~~